 Abstract

 This contribution proposes an initial update of the ISO_IEC_23001-11 (Green Metadata) specification with the definition of a new Green Metadata SEI message for VVC.
 The update specifically addresses syntax signalling for quality recovery after low power encoding and decoder complexity metrics.
-For the former, it is proposed to adopt the same syntax as already used for HEVC and AVC and add syntax for signalling the quality based on SSIM and VMAF, which have become widely used quality metrics throughout the last years.
+For the former, it is proposed to adopt the same syntax as already used for HEVC and AVC and add syntax for signalling the quality based on SSIM, VMAF, wPSNR and WS-PSNR, which have become widely used quality metrics throughout the last years.
 For the latter, the update covers decoder complexity metrics for VVC, which are not covered by existing SEI messages for AVC and HEVC.
 The proposed syntax is based on extensive decoding complexity measurements performed on a large video dataset using VTM and VVdeC decoding.
 The measurement results are analyzed in detail using Tool On/Off tests and complexity modeling.
 As for the AVC and HEVC Green metadata SEI messages, the new SEI message is defined in ISO/IEC 23001-11, and a reference to ISO/IEC 23001-11 is inserted in the VSEI specification for the definition of Green metadata SEI message of VVC.

 Introduction